Jo5629/jo5629-lockbox/README.md

 ### Lockbox Modules

-I do not fully know how they function, visit the main repository for more info.
+I do not fully know how they function.
+If you want to try some of them, I suggest finding which one you want to test then go to its respective test file [here](https://github.com/somesocks/lua-lockbox/tree/master/test) and copy/change some their contents to your liking.

 - `lockbox`
 - `lockbox.cipher.aes128`